-How can we insure that our immersion in this physical / material world will not rob us of the "pilgrimage" attitude that the Hebrew writer speaks of regarding people of faith when he says, "These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced them, and confessed that they were strangers and pilgrims on the earth.
+How can we insure that our immersion in this physical / material world will not rob us of the pilgrimage attitude that the Hebrew writer speaks of regarding people of faith when he says, "These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced them, and confessed that they were strangers and pilgrims on the earth.
 For those who say such things declare plainly that they seek a homeland."

 How can we be sure that the divine imperative of Matthew 6:33, "But seek first the kingdom of God and His righteousness..." will not fade under the long abrasions of a busy life which demands so much?

-We must not insulate ourselves.
-We must not kid ourselves.
-We must not delude ourselves with a bunch of half-baked, cobbled together, "sounds good" religious clichés.
+We must not inadvertently insulate ourselves from authentic truth with a bunch of half-baked, cobbled together, sound good religious clichés.
+We must not excuse ourselves.
+We must not delude ourselves.
 And we must not be distracted by the siren song of the material attractions that are all around us.

 So, it really helps to occasionally focus on the importance of how our personal story will end.
 And, it helps to remember that we are really only here to write that ending.